ansible/ansible/docs/docsite/rst/network/getting_started/first_playbook.rst

 Gathering facts from network devices
 ====================================

 Ansible 2.9 introduced improved fact gathering for network devices.
-The network ``*_facts`` modules (such as :ref:`eos_facts <eos_facts_module>`) now gather facts and return them in standardized key/value pairs that you can feed into further tasks to manage the network device.
-You can also use the new ``gather_network_resources`` parameter in these network ``*_facts`` modules to return just a subset of the device configuration.
+The ``gather_facts`` keyword now supports gathering network device facts in standardized key/value pairs.
+You can feed these network facts into further tasks to manage the network device.

+You can also use the new ``gather_network_resources`` parameter with the network ``*_facts`` modules (such as :ref:`eos_facts <eos_facts_module>`) to return just a subset of the device configuration, as shown below.

 .. code-block:: yaml

-  - name: collect interface configuration facts
+  - hosts: arista
+    gather_facts: True
+    gather_subset: min
+    module_defaults:
       eos_facts:
-      gather_subset: min
-      gather_network_resources:
-      - interfaces
+        gather_network_resources: interfaces

 The playbook returns the following interface facts: